micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

 ## Memory requirements

-The parameter server uses five services and an optional publisher.
+The parameter server uses six services and an optional publisher.
 These need to be taken into account on the `rmw-microxrcedds` package memory configuration:

 ```yaml
 # colcon.meta example with memory requirements to use a parameter server